KelvinHere/Yoga_Milestone_4/README.md

 # Social Yoga - Full Stack - Milestone 4

-This app allows users to sign up for simple yoga classes for free.
-Users can then from a lesson book video call time and with accredited instructor if they need more personal guidance for a fee.
+This app allows users to sign up for simple yoga classes that instructors can make available.
-(if time permits a simple merchandise store will be attached)
+If the user likes the sample lesson, they can purchase futher/advanced lessons from the tutor.
+The user will also have the ability to book personal video calls with the tutor for a fee.

 * [Live link to site](#/ 'Heroku live link to app')
 * [This Repository](https://github.com/KelvinHere/milestone-4 'Github repository link')